Oregon State University Marching Band: 2016–present

 The new uniforms were unveiled July 2016.
 The uniform consists of a tall, 16" black feather plume with a shako featuring an orange colored front side.
 The jacket features an orange and black body color split featuring the beaver logo on the wearer's top left and the Oregon State logo embroidered vertically along the black edge of the split.
 The rear side of the jacket features the orange OSU block letters arranged vertically along the back side.
 The features a traditional canopy that resembles traditional uniforms college bands traditionally wear.
 The gauntlets are black with the beaver script logo embroidered on them; these are worn with black gloves.
 Bibber pants are black with no unique design features.
 The overall design of the uniform borrowed many design elements from uniform designs of the 70's with contemporary styling from new the logos and colors.

 Band composition

 Instrumentation

 The instrumentation does not include percussion typically located in the "Front Ensemble" or "Pit" (Bells and other instruments on wheels) due to the band's emphasis on performing for the crowd, as opposed to the drum corps style utilized by most high schools and by a handful of university marching bands.
+Larger sections have multiple parts and divide up the sections to play those parts.